 Digital Terrestrial Television; specific abbreviation for digitalized terrestrial TV.

 Digital Video Broadcasting; international open standard for digital transmissions.
-DVB Project (dvb.org) is the maintaining organisation.
-Remark: There are well over billion DVB receivers deployed all over the world!
-And the number increases all the time…
+The DVB Project (dvb.org) is the maintaining organisation.
+Remark: There are well over a billion DVB receivers deployed all over the world!
+And the number is increasing all the time…

 Read about modern hybrid DVB PSI/SI & EPG generator (white paper)

 Digital Video Broadcasting, Cable; international open standard for digital transmissions.
-DVB-C is common in urban areas, but newer DVB-C2 is not used currently.
+DVB-C is common in urban areas, but the newer DVB-C2 is not currently used.

 Digital Video Broadcasting, Internet; international open standard for digital transmissions.
-Delivers services over the Internet to devices with broadband access, device can have also DVB tuner.
+Delivers services over the Internet to devices with broadband access, device can also have a DVB tuner.

 Read about DVB-I solution

 Digital Video Broadcasting, Satellite; international open standard for digital transmissions.
-DVB-S broadcasting started mid 1990’s, and is still going strong.
+DVB-S broadcasting started the mid-1990s and is still going strong.

 Digital Video Broadcasting, Terrestrial; international open standard for digital transmissions.
-DVB-T2 is more advanced and efficient, and it gradually substitutes DVB-T.
+DVB-T2 is more advanced and efficient and will gradually replace DVB-T.

-Event Information Table; a DVB table holding program information, the start and end time with program description, possible age restriction etc. EPG consists of EIT data.
+Event Information Table; a DVB table holding program information, the start and end time with the program description, possible age restriction etc. The EPG consists of EIT data.